Here are 10 common reasons why you might suck at double-unders, along with some tips to help you get better...

 Try pointing your toes DOWN at the top of your jump.
-This will help you resist the urge to bend at the waist if your a dolphin, and help you stop bending at the knee if you're a donkey.
+This will help you resist the urge to bend at the waist if you're a dolphin, and help you stop bending at the knees if you're a donkey.

 5. You don't relax!

 If your double unders look a lot like someone getting electrocuted, you need to remember to relax.
 Breathe, loosen your arms & shoulders the same way you would if you were running, and stay calm.